DELE-BOY/DELE-BOY/README.md

-- 👋 Hi, I’m @DELE-BOY
+- 👋 Hi, I’m Ayodele
-- 👀 I’m interested in project management and cybersecurity
+- 👀 I’m interested in project management and .Net
-- 🌱 I’m currently learning python
+- 🌱 I’m currently work as .Net developer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Saas Solutions
 - 📫 How to reach me ...

 <!---